fbpx

 Day 1 - Madrid

-Welcome to Madrid!
-The sassy central capital is known for its elegant boulevards and expansive, manicured parks, but it also pulsates with energy, and is without doubt a vibrant city.
-Your adventure begins with a welcome meeting at either 6 or 7 pm, depending on common area availability.
-After the meeting we will head out for an optional group dinner where you can get to know your fellow travellers.
-As there's limited time for sightseeing in Madrid, consider flying in a few days early to explore.
-Perhaps while away the hours along the Paseo del Arte, or Art Walk, for an expansive history of Western art.
-Start with the Museo del Prado, then discover modern Spanish masters, including Picasso and Dali, in the Museo Reina Sofia.
-Finish at the Museo Thyssen-Bornemisza, which displays eight centuries of European painting.
-After your meeting, perhaps get into the mind of a Madrileno with some tapas and Rioja.
+Bienvenidos!
+Welcome to Spain.
+Your adventure begins in Madrid, the central capital known for its boulevards and expansive, manicured parks.
+You’ll have a welcome meeting at 6 pm tonight to meet your group and local leader.
+After the meeting, head out for an optional group dinner where you can get to know your fellow travellers.
+As there's limited time for sightseeing in Madrid, consider flying in a few days early to explore and maybe while away the hours along the Paseo del Arte (Art Walk) or maybe discover more about the modern Spanish masters like Picasso and Dali, in the Museo Reina Sofia.

 Day 2 - Salamanca

-Say farewell to Madrid this morning and head north-west by public transport to the historical university town of Salamanca.
-Situated among beautiful pastures and rolling green hills on Spain's northern plateau, the rose-hued medieval town of Salamanca is great to explore on foot.
-Your leader will take you on an orientation walk on arrival, where you can explore the central Plaza Mayor and discover the beautiful Renaissance and Baroque architecture the city is known for.
-Plaza Mayor is a true centre of local life, perhaps the most perfect city square in Spain.
-Not only is it architecturally unique, but it also thrives with activity as locals meet and take coffee, tapas or cocktails on the square.
-The rest of your afternoon and evening is then free.
-You can admire the intricate detail of the Casa de Las Conchas, or ‘House of the Shells’, see the contrasting Old and New Cathedrals, and climb to the top to get a view across the terracotta-coloured rooftops.
-Thanks to the large student population the town has a vibrant nightlife, so maybe soak up the buzzing vibe tonight.
+Say farewell to Madrid this morning and head north-west by public transport to the university town of Salamanca.
+Sitting among pastures and rolling green hills on Spain's northern plateau, the medieval town of Salamanca is great to explore on foot.
+Your leader will take you on an orientation walk when you arrive, where you can explore the central Plaza Mayor and the Renaissance and Baroque architecture.
+The rest of your afternoon and evening is free.
+You can explore the detail of the Casa de Las Conchas (House of the Shells), see the contrasting Old and New Cathedrals, or climb to the top to get a view across the terracotta-coloured rooftops.
+Thanks to the large student population the town has a vibrant nightlife, so maybe soak up the vibe tonight, go dancing or grab a couple of drinks.

 Day 3 - Coimbra

-Head further west by private bus today and cross the border into Portugal to the laidback city of Coimbra.
-Coimbra will be your base for the next two nights.
-Sitting dignified on the banks of the River Mondego, Coimbra was once the capital of the county, and its royal heritage can be felt in its ancient streets and buildings.
-On arrival, your leader will escort you on a walk to help you orientate yourself in the maze of alleyways of this riverfront city.
-Half the fun of Coimbra is wandering and exploring, so use your free time getting to know the city.
-Coimbra features typical white stone buildings with several excellent examples of colourful azulejos tiling.
+Head further west on your private bus today and cross the border into Portugal to the laidback city of Coimbra – your base for the next two nights.
+Sitting on the banks of the River Mondego, Coimbra was once the capital of the county, and its royal heritage can be felt in its ancient streets.
+When you arrive, your leader will take you on an orientation walk through the maze of alleyways.
+Half the fun of Coimbra is wandering and exploring, so maybe use your free time getting to know the city on foot.
+Coimbra features many white stone buildings with excellent examples of the colourful azulejos tiling.
 Some of the historical structures were originally built in the 12th century (like the Cathedral Se Velha), and you can find some of Portugal's best examples of Romanesque churches and elegant museums here.
-The University of Coimbra – the oldest in Portugal – and the famous baroque library, the Biblioteca Joanina, with its 18th-century bell tower, are highlights today.
+The University of Coimbra – the oldest in Portugal – and the famous baroque library, the Biblioteca Joanina are great places to start.

 Day 4 - Coimbra